dantosXD/docker-libregrammar/README.md

         - /path/to/ngrams/data:/ngrams
 ```

+This assumes you have cloned the repo into a folder called `docker-libregrammar` in the same path as your docker-compose.yml

 # Usage
-By default this image is configured to listen on port 8010 which diviates from the default port of LanguageTool 8081.
+By default this image is configured to listen on port 8010 which deviates from the default port of LanguageTool 8081.

 An example cURL request:
 ```
 curl --data "language=en-US&text=a simple test" http://localhost:8010/v2/check
 ```

-Please refer to the official LanguageTool documentation for further usage instructions.
+Please refer to the [official LanguageTool documentation](https://dev.languagetool.org/) and to the
+[Libregrammmar Repo](https://github.com/TiagoSantos81/languagetool) for further usage instructions.